Getting your Trinity Audio player ready...

 Keep track of your monthly digital impressions | Critical marketing metrics

-First, track the number of digital eyeballs that are viewing your business.
-Prospects need to see your business seven times before they can remember you.
-For parents with young kids, consider how many times you ask, cajole, demand, and threaten to clean their room?
-Same thing.
-The easiest way to achieve the 7X is keeping track of your impressions (aka imps), or digital eyeballs, as we refer to them.
+Prospects need to see your business seven times before they remember you.
+It’s like reminding kids to clean their room – repetition is key.
+The easiest way to achieve the 7X rule is to keep track of your impressions, or digital eyeballs, as I refer to them.

 Metric #2: Strive for 10x leads